 According to researchers at the University of Chicago’s Becker Friedman Institute, about two-thirds of workers were making more from UI during the pandemic-linked expansions than when they were working.
 One out of five eligible unemployed workers received benefits at least twice as large as their lost earnings.

 Research by Kyle Coombs of Columbia University, Arindrajit Dube of the University of Massachusetts, Amherst, and co-authors found that in June 2021, 22 states ended benefits entirely for 2 million workers and reduced benefits by $300 a week for more than 1 million workers.
-Comparing labor markets in those states to states that retained the federal benefits, they found that earnings from work rose by only $14 a week on average, offsetting just a fraction of the $278 lost in UI benefits.
+Comparing labor markets in those states to states that retained the federal benefits, they found that earnings from work rose by only $14 per UI recipient per week in states that cut off benefits, but weekly UI income fell by $278.
 Because of lower total incomes, UI recipients spent $145 less weekly.
 In the 19 states analyzed, that translates to a $2 billion drop in spending and a $270 million increase in earnings from June through early August.

-Overall, employment hasn’t grown any faster in states that withdrew from the UI programs early than in the states that continued them into September.
+Overall, employment hasn’t grown any faster in states that withdrew from the UI programs early than in the ones that continued them into September.
 Looking forward, Coombs and Dube estimate that the end of UI benefits will lead half a million workers to get jobs between October and November 2021.
-Goldman Sachs predicts the cessation of benefits for 5.3 million people (roughly 2.7 million of whom earned more from UI than they earned in their last job) in September 2021 will increase employment by 1.3 million by the end of the year.
+Goldman Sachs predicts the cessation of benefits for 5.3 million people (roughly 2.7 million of whom earned more from UI than they earned in their last job) in September 2021 will add 1.3 million jobs by the end of the year.
 As of October 2021, there are five million fewer people working than in February 2020.

 WHAT CHANGES HAVE BEEN PROPOSED FOR UI POST-PANDEMIC?